j-keck/sclib/README.md

 # sclib - simple scala utility library

+  - stdlib extensions
+  - utilities
+  - zero runtime dependencies
+  - jvm and scala.js bits

-##
+## quick start

-i publish the library to bintray for scala 2.10 and 2.11
+i publish the library to bintray for scala 2.10 and 2.11. so you can add the following snippet to your `build.sbt` file.

 - for the jvm: